 - Manage their primary devices

-Not only does True Control Center integrate with Configuration Manager but it can also integrate with MDT.
+Not only does the Cireson Control Center integrate with Configuration Manager but it can also integrate with MDT.
 You also have the ability to link to External Tools so that you can initiate action on other systems and pass in data, such as creating an Incident or Change Request for a computer.

 Peace of Mind

-As a Configuration Manager Administrator, True Control Center will give you the ability to provide the power and utility with mitigated risk.
+As a Configuration Manager Administrator, the Control Center will give you the ability to provide the power and utility with mitigated risk.
 Access to the data and actions above are easily scoped to Analyst role via Active Director group membership.
 You have the power to limit what computers, users, and software that a group of Analysts can even see in their Portal using any criteria that makes sense for your organization.
 You can make it so that there is no possible way the someone could accidentally push and application or OS to a server or collection.